golang-ui/nuklear/README.md

 * Linux
 * Android

 The desktop support is achieved using [GLFW](https://github.com/go-gl/glfw) and there are backends written in Go for OpenGL 2.1 and OpenGL 3.2.
-See [nk/impl_glfw_gl2.go](nk/impl_glfw_gl2.go) and [nk/impl_glfw_gl3.go](nk/impl_glfw_gl3.go).

-Android support is added using the [android-go](http://github.com/xlab/android-go) project, there is a corresponding backend for OpenGL ES 3.0 surface and input handling logic.
+Android support is added using the [android-go](http://github.com/xlab/android-go) project, there is a corresponding backend for OpenGL ES 2.0 or 3.0 surface and input handling logic.
 Sophisticated things like scroll gestures will be added later.

 #### Desktop installation